algorandfoundation/beaker/README.md

 The `create` method overrides the one defined in the base `Application` class, tagging it with `@create` which specifies we want a bare call (no app args) and only on create (app id == 0)

 The other methods may be called similar to `add` method above.
-Using `set` method of GlobalStateValue we can overwrite the value that is currently stored.
+Using `set` method of ApplicationStateValue we can overwrite the value that is currently stored.

 ## Authorization